TimTrademark/cryptogem-bot/README.md

 <a href="https://www.mycryptogem.com" target="_blank">MyCryptoGem</a> is an open-source bot that scans exchanges and
 automatically buys new crypto listings.

+## Exchanges that are currently supported 📈

+- MEXC
+- Kucoin
+- Gate.io

 ## Configuration

 Configure the bot with ease using the web control panel.